Orezone Intersects 30.86 g/t Au Over 5.00m in Ongoing Oxide Exploration

-/EIN News/ -- VANCOUVER, British Columbia, April 10, 2023 (GLOBE NEWSWIRE) -- Orezone Gold Corporation (TSX: ORE, OTCQX: ORZCF) (the “Company” or “Orezone”) is pleased to provide drill results from its ongoing oxide drill program at its Bomboré Gold Mine.
+VANCOUVER, British Columbia, April 10, 2023 (GLOBE NEWSWIRE) -- Orezone Gold Corporation OREORZCF (the "Company" or "Orezone") is pleased to provide drill results from its ongoing oxide drill program at its Bomboré Gold Mine.
 The release includes results from the Phase III resource definition program and drilling of exploration targets outside of the current resources along known mineralized trends.

 These results successfully: